AliElSaleh/RiftBuild/README.md

 | ----------- | ----------- | ----------- | ------------- |
 | `.ico`      | `.png`      | `.png`      | Not supported |

-The fact that other build systems are unable to do this is fucking pathetic and embarrassing

 ---